Matrix-CFO-AI-Agent/Introduction/README.md

 # 🤖 Matrix - The CFO AI Agent for Crypto

-Matrix is an AI-powered CFO Agent designed to help both individuals and enterprises efficiently manage their crypto finances, including spending, revenue tracking, and investment strategies.
+Matrix is an AI-powered CFO Agent designed to help both enterprises and individuals to manage crypto spending, revenue and investment.

 ---